 February is American Heart Month, a time to raise awareness about heart disease and how people can prevent it.
-Irregular schedules and limited access to healthy foods are just a few of the cardiovascular health challenges over the road drivers sometimes face, so this topic is of particular interest to the CFI family!
+Irregular schedules and limited access to healthy foods are just a few of the cardiovascular health challenges over the road drivers sometimes face, so this topic is of particular interest.

 But it isn't just drivers that are at risk.
 In fact, half of all Americans have at least one of the top three risk factors for heart disease (high blood pressure, high cholesterol, and smoking).
 So let's all take some time this month to fall in love with a heart healthy lifestyle.
 Here are seven steps you can take today to help you live a more heart healthy life.
 Read on for more information or share this list with someone you care about!

 Fall In Love With These Heart Healthy Habits